gossi/fvf/docs/source/structure.rst

 Structure
 =========

-The FVF measurement system is spread across various pieces and components.
+The FVF measurement system is split into various pieces and components.

 Pieces
 ------